Federated Learning in the Presence of Adversarial Client Unavailability: Proofs of the main convergence guarantees

-\paragraph{Selection bias.} Since $\calS_t$ is time-varying and is correlated with $\nabla \ell_{i,t}(\theta_t)$, we upper-bound the bias \emph{uniformly} via the analysis of extreme values.
+Since $\calS_t$ is time-varying and is correlated with $\nabla \ell_{i,t}(\theta_t)$, we upper-bound the selection bias \emph{uniformly} via the analysis of extreme values.
 Two main ingredients in our analysis are: 1) the power of the adversary is limited as specified by \prettyref{ass:adversarial}; 2) the dissimilarity among the clients is bounded given by \prettyref{ass:BG}.
-Combining those two ingredients, we prove that